openwrt/packages/net/banip/files/README.md

 <!-- markdownlint-disable -->

-# banIP - ban incoming and outgoing IP addresses/subnets via sets in nftables
+# banIP - ban incoming and outgoing IP addresses/subnets via Sets in nftables

 ## Description
 IP address blocking is commonly used to protect against brute force attacks, prevent disruptive or unauthorized address(es) from access or it can be used to restrict access to or from a particular geographic area — for example.
-Further more banIP scans the log file via logread and bans IP addresses that make too many password failures, e.g. via ssh.
+Further more banIP scans the log file via logread and bans IPs that make too many password failures, e.g. via ssh.

 ## Main Features
 * banIP supports the following fully pre-configured domain blocklist feeds (free for private usage, for commercial use please check their individual licenses).